2020 Danish mink cull: Disclosure of lacking legal basis

 As mentioned, it was already stated in two appendices to the cover at the government's coordination committee meeting on 3 November that there was a legal problem in relation to the two proposed cull models, but the participants had not had the opportunity to read the appendices, and the problem had not been addressed at the meeting of the officials who had participated in the preparation of the case files.
 In the civil service, however, the discussion about possible legal problems continued in the following days.
 Shortly before the government's press conference on 4 November, where the decision to cull was proclaimed, the Veterinary and Food Agency warned against legal obstacles.
 The agency contacted the Ministry of Food and asked for a contact in the Ministry of Justice because the agency did not find it to be judicially justified to cull all the nation's mink, which "the Ministry of Environment and Food can endorse".
-The following day the Ministry of Justice communicated that that they "does not have reason to override" the assessment.
+The following day the Ministry of Justice communicated that it "does not have reason to override" the assessment.
 There was agreement about the need for new legislation to cull mink outside the zones.

-According to the Mink Commission's later conclusions the Minister of Food was given notice about the issues with legal basis on 5 November, while the Prime Minister was given notice on 8 November.
-Former Minister of Food Mogens Jensen oriented Parliament and the press about the government having neither legal basis for the ongoing culling of all mink nor the speed bonuses.
-The Veterinary and Food Agency send on 10 November a letter to the mink breeders explicitly stating that it was only an "instigation" to cull all mink outside the zones as well as a pledge to secure the necessary legal justification for demanding all mink culled.
+According to the Mink Commission's later conclusions the Minister of Food was given notice about the issues with legal basis on 5 November, while Frederiksen was informed on 8 November.
+Mogens Jensen notified Parliament and the press about the government having neither legal basis for the ongoing culling of all mink nor the speed bonuses.
+The Veterinary and Food Agency sent on 10 November a letter to the mink breeders explicitly stating that it was only an "instigation" to cull all mink outside the zones as well as a pledge to secure the necessary legal justification for demanding all mink culled.
 To Ekstra Bladet on 8 November the Minister of Food gave a statement that due to the urgency of the situation he had assessed that one "couldn't have awaited new legislation before delivering an announcement".
 The day after he apologised the "unclear communication" on whether there had been the proper legislation in place to justify ordering mink outside the security zones culled.
-On 10 November Jensen explained, that he had not been aware of the lack of legal basis for giving the order when the government announced it on the press conference and called it "a mistake".
+On 10 November Jensen explained that he had not been aware of the lack of legal basis for giving the order when the government announced it on the press conference and called it "a mistake".

 After 8 November disagreement emerged among judicial scholars on whether the orders had indeed been lacking legal basis.
-However, in its report the Mink Commission conclude that the orders had been "grossly misleading and clearly illegal".
+However, in its report the Mink Commission concluded that the orders had been "grossly misleading and blatantly illegal".